SvenTiigi/WhatsNewKit/README.md

     whatsNew: whatsNew,
     versionStore: myVersionStore
 )

+// Unwrap WhatsNewViewController to check if the WhatsNew.Version
+// has already been presented to the user guard let controller = whatsNewViewController else {
+    // User has been informed about this feature return
+}

+// User hasn't seen those new features.
+Go head and present it self.present(controller, animated: true)

 ```

 The `WhatsNewViewController` will check if the Version has already been presented and if so it will return `nil` otherwise it will initialize itself and set the `WhatsNewVersionStore` which in results will perform a `set` on the `WhatsNewVersionStore` when the user pressed the `CompletionButton` in order to store that the your new app features have been presented to the user.